Have you tried using a WordPress mobile plugin to get your company’s website or blog on the mobile Web fast?

 Depending on the popularity of your blog, that could mean hundreds—maybe thousands—of visitors have already seen your blog on their cell phones.

-Think how many mobile visitors would read your blog on their mobiles if you used Rich’s WordPress mobile blog plugin and promoted your new mobile blog.
+Think how many mobile visitors would read your blog on their mobiles if you used Rich’s WordPress mobile plugin and promoted your new mobile blog.

 Rich with Wapple in the U.K. works diligently all the time to make sure the text, graphics and photos on your blog are sized right worldwide for thousands of cell phones with different sized screens.
 Without mobilizing your blog, it may not display at all on many feature phones and smartphones.